btmartin721/SNPio/snpio/docs/source/getting_started.rst

   :alt: Missing Data Report with Plots Depicting Missing Data Proportion per Sample, Locus, and Population.
   :figclass: img-responsive

   Figure 2: Missing Data Report with Plots Depicting Missing Data Proportion per Sample, Locus, and Population.
+The plots show the proportion of missing data per sample, per locus, and per population, which can help identify samples, loci, or populations with high levels of missing data.

 3. The ``GenotypeData`` class will automatically create a plot showing the number of inidviduals present in each population, if a ``popmapfile`` is provided.
 For example: